alexgustafson/disco_vagrant/README.md

         boxes will be running in the background.

         test by doing 'vagrant ssh discomaster' and then 'exit'
+        *** See also 'SanityTests.txt' document for state at this point ***

-    generate the erlang cookie, the ssh key, copy the key from discomaster to disconode1
+    generate the ssh key, copy the key from discomaster to disconode1

         if any of these steps hang and fail, just do it over again.. keep your eyes open - password 'vagrant' required and 'yes' required occasionally.